 How do I register my son/daughter with MHA?

 MHA typically opens registration for the upcoming season in August and has several levels of play based on age and gender.
-Simply navigate to the registration link posted at the top of our home page, follow the prompts and select the level and division that fits your player.
+Simply navigate to the registration link posted at the top of the home page, follow the prompts and select the level and division that fits your player.

 The In-House program is for girls and boys between the ages of 4-8 years old (click here for specific birth date eligibility).
 Players in this age range should register for one of the following divisions: